moyer/whydoyoucare.fm/episodes/_posts/2016-03-26-bonus-the-revenant.md

   <li><a href="https://en.wikipedia.org/wiki/The_Revenant_(2015_film)">The Revenant (2015 film) - Wikipedia, the free encyclopedia</a></li>
 </ul>

-Special thanks to [Joshua DuChene](http://joshuaduchene.audio) for the Why Do You Care?! theme song.
+Special thanks to [Joshua Du Chene](http://joshuaduchene.audio) for the Why Do You Care?! theme song.
 Find more of his work at [joshuaduchene.audio](http://joshuaduchene.audio).

 Follow Will and KT on Twitter: [@willmoyer](https://twitter.com/willmoyer) and [@kingdomhorse](https://twitter.com/kingdomhorse).